-located within the Wollondilly and Southern Highlands regions of NSW, the Nattai National Park is a beautiful retreat for full on nature enthusiasts through to visitors who need to dust of their sneakers before getting outdoors.
+Located within the Wollondilly and Southern Highlands regions of NSW, the Nattai National Park is a beautiful retreat for both nature enthusiasts and visitors who need to dust of their sneakers before getting outdoors.
 The protected area is famous for its flora and fauna, and home to a number of Australian native animals.
 There are also a number of hiking tracks that will lead visitors to some of NSW’s astonishing beauties including views of the the Nattai River, Hawkesbury Sandstone Cliffs, Wollondilly Lookout and Mount Jellore.

 Breathe in and explore Australian natives

 Nature buffs will be overwhelmed with the number incredible environments to discover in Nattai.
 From exposed sandstone plateau tops to wild rainforests and sheltered gorges.
 Stroll among eucalyptus trees, along the Nattai River and through the majestic stands of the peppermint forest.
 In the northern end of the park, you’ll find communities of red bloodwood, Sydney blackbutt, red ironbank, scribbly gum, Sydney peppermint and smooth-barked apple trees.